DanielDiazHernandezPP/ProntoPagaDocs/docs/Pay outs/payouts-overview.md

 deprecated: false
 hidden: false
 metadata:
-  title: Payouts Guide in Prontopaga
+  title: Cómo funcionan los payouts | ProntoPaga Docs
   description: >-
     A payout is a payment of money to individuals or entities, and ProntoPaga merchants use it to pay suppliers, transfer profits to sub-merchants, or